theshufflers/match-game/user-stories.md

 3. As a developer, I would like to include animations so that I can showcase my animation skills.
 4. As a developer I want to meet the requirements of the project!!!
 5. As a developer I want to use grid for overall layout and flexbox for small, inner elements styles so that application will be responsive.
+6. As a developer I want to the results to persist between pages so the information is stored in local storage so I can access the information on other pages within the application.
+7. As a developer I want to see a unified style and color scheme  so the site is visually pleasurable to look at.

 User  - match game user stories
 1. As a user of the application, I want to play game with a singular game topic [JavaScript] so that I can have a simple game experience.